Social Media Policy

 10. Real Names.
 Notaries may use their real names and disclose their official status on social media, provided that doing so does not violate ethical standards and existing rules.

 11. Pseudonyms.
 The use of pseudonyms is neither recommended nor forbidden.
-In case of using pseudonyms, notaries must comply with all ethical standards related to their profession.
+In the case of using pseudonyms, notaries must comply with all ethical standards related to their profession.
 Pseudonyms should never be used to enable unethical behavior on social media.

 12. Using Private or Professional Identity.
 Notaries should have regard to the range of social media platforms and should recognize that, with some platforms, it may be beneficial to use separate private and professional identities.
 Notaries may wish to reflect on the appropriateness of using their official title or real name, which may be necessary or appropriate for some social media platforms, but not for others.
 Understanding social media platforms is an appropriate area for notary training.